hexadecimalrs/PoGo-Convenience/README.md

 3. Click the + in the top right corner
 4. Paste the code into "Phrase" and add a name into "Shortcut" e.g. "ppidgey" for the pidgey code (ppidgey = perfect pidgey)

 It's hard to copy/paste these on mobile.
-I suggest making a seperate discord channel and posting each code seperately on the desktop discord.
+I suggest making a separate discord channel and posting each code separately on the desktop discord.
 Then, copy on mobile and paste.
 You can copy the whole text of one message on discord so this makes it easier than typing each code or screwing around trying to copy on mobile.

 You're only able to use one code at a time.
 Meaning you can't check multiple pokemon with one code.
 This is because of the way the search function works in Pokemon Go.